publicdomain-nocopyright/.github/profile/README.md

 running afoul of intellectual property laws.

 [Apply to join the Public Domain and begin creating works under Public Domain.](https://auto-invitation-test.onrender.com)
-Note:  If you are the first person to apply within a 15-minute window, it may take up to three minutes for the page to load.
+Note:  If you are the first person to apply within a 15-minute window, it may take up to **three minutes for the page to load**.

 [Discuss Public Domain, suggest things, ask questions and more.](https://github.com/orgs/publicdomain-nocopyright/discussions)